-- Higher than normal levels of urea (end product of protein metabolism, usually excreted in the urine)
+- higher than normal levels of urea (an end product of protein metabolism, usually excreted in the urine); and

 Creatinine (cree-AT-uh-neen) levels are what doctors use to calculate what stage of kidney disease you’re currently in.
 They use it to calculate your eGFR, or estimated glomerular (glom-EER-yoo-ler) filtration rate, to determine how efficiently your kidneys are filtering out wastes and impurities.

-Other possible signs of CKD stage 1 include:
+Other possible signs of CKD stage 1 include the following:

-- Blood in your urine, also called hematuria (though this could have other causes, as well)
+- Blood in your urine, or hematuria (though this could have other causes, as well)

-- Higher than normal levels of proteins in your urine, also called proteinuria
+- Higher than normal levels of proteins in your urine, or proteinuria

 - Visible evidence of structural damage via CT scan, MRI, ultrasound, or x-ray with contrast

-There’s considerable difference between stage 1 kidney disease and end-stage renal failure, but that doesn’t mean that you should ignore a stage 1 diagnosis.
+There’s a considerable difference between stage 1 kidney disease and end-stage renal disease (ESRD), but that doesn’t mean that you should ignore a stage 1 diagnosis.
 There is currently no cure for kidney disease.
-It’s fortunate if you receive an early diagnosis, because it gives you the opportunity to prevent the disease’s progression, or at the very least slow it down by making immediate lifestyle changes and addressing manageable risk factors with your doctor.
+It’s fortunate if you receive an early diagnosis because it gives you the opportunity to prevent the disease’s progression—or slow it down—by making immediate lifestyle changes and addressing manageable risk factors with your doctor.

 Since your kidneys are still functioning well, you can potentially live with stage 1 kidney disease for many years.
 Factors that determine this include your age, sex, underlying health issues, and lifestyle.
 Early detection and intervention can help you live longer and better.

 - Keep your blood pressure in a healthy range.
-Suggested BP levels include:
+Suggested BP levels are:

-- Exercise or be moderately active for 30 minutes a day, at least 5 days a week
+- Exercise or be moderately active for 30 minutes a day, at least five days a week.

-Once you’ve been diagnosed with kidney disease, it’s a good idea to get regular blood and urine testing to monitor your kidney function status and see whether or not the damage has progressed.
-If the disease does progress, your healthcare provider may eventually want to do a kidney biopsy in the later stages to determine the extent of the damage, but that isn’t a necessity in the early stages.
+Once you’ve been diagnosed with kidney disease, it’s a good idea to get regular blood and urine testing to monitor your kidney function and damage progression.
+If the disease does progress, your healthcare provider may eventually want to do a kidney biopsy in later stages to determine the extent of the damage, but that isn’t a necessity in the early stages.

-Healthy lifestyle, and early intervention and treatment for co-morbidities and risk factors such as diabetes, hypertension, and heart disease can help slow the progression of kidney disease and keep your kidneys healthy longer.
+A healthy lifestyle, early intervention, and treatment for related medical conditions and risk factors, such as diabetes, hypertension, and heart disease, can help slow the progression of kidney disease and keep your kidneys healthy longer.